-Component/Sub-Component Usage Comment Organization Name (ST) R
+Component/Sub-Component Usage LEN Comment Organization Name (ST) R 50#

-2700 ORC-27 Filler's Expected Availability Date/Time (TS), optional (Analyzer).
+ORC-27 Filler's Expected Availability Date/Time (TS), not supported (Analyzer Manager), required if available from Analyzer (Analyzer).

 This field specifies the date and optional time the filler expects the results to be available.
 Time zone indicator is not supported, and is assumed to be the same as the value in MSH-7 Date/Time of Message.
 Degree of precision component is not supported.